hassan-obeid/tr_b_causal_2020/references/debugging_guide.md

       - A written description of the expected behavior.
 What was supposed to happen, in words?
       - Severity categorization: {Blocker; Major - aka large problem; Minor - aka an easy to fix problem; Enhancement - aka not a requirement but nice to have.}
       - A minimal working example or set of steps that reproduces the failure.
-      - If possible (but not required now), a simplified test example that produces the same qualitative failure.
+      - If possible (but not required now), a **simplified** test example that produces the same qualitative failure as the failure behavior you observed.
       - Any diagnostic information (errors, execution logs, etc.) reported when the failure was observed.
       - Environment information when the failure was observed (installed packages, operating system, memory capacity, etc.)
    3. Create a new branch off the feature branch to track work on fixing the bug.
    4. Open a pull request for the new branch to the original feature branch.
 Register that the issue is being worked on in this pull request by referencing the issue for the bug in the text body of the pull request on github.
-   5. Add a test to the suite of regression tests to reproduce this specific software failure instance.
+   5. Add a test to the suite of regression tests to reproduce this **specific** software failure instance.
 Check the test in with git.
+This test differs from the simplified test above because it reproduces the exact bug that caught your attention in the first place.
       - See chapter 4, "Reproducing Problems" of "Why Programs Fail: A Guide to Systematic Debugging" by Morgan Kaufmann.
    6. Create an automated and simplified test case for this specific failure instance.
+While this step was optional before, it should definitely be performed now to ease one's later investigative efforts.
       - See chapter 5, "Simplifying Problems" of "Why Programs Fail: A Guide to Systematic Debugging" by Morgan Kaufmann.

 2. Understand how the system that is producing the failure is supposed to work.